 There isn't anything wrong with FatSecret, it's more what it lacks.
 If you decide to make this your app of choice, don't expect to import exercise data from exercise machines and blood pressure monitors.
 Don't expect to connect your Twitter account to tweet your progress (although, Facebook is supported).
 Instead, get a completely free food tracking app that does a great job at just that.

-Nothing is worse then starting a diet and not having any healthy food to eat.
+Nothing is worse than starting a diet and not having any healthy food to eat.
 Fortunately, Yazio helps you with this by allowing you to create grocery lists.
 Using recipes, meal plans, and your own food you previously added, you can create a grocery list for your next trip to the supermarket.
-It requires the pro version and only works on Android.
+However, it requires the pro version and only works on Android.

 Analysis of your diet is limited in the free version to just day-to-day.
 To analyze your food diary week-to-week or month-to-month, you will need the pro version as well.
 Exporting data to a spreadsheet is also pushed behind the paywall.
 Recipes are also available in the pro version for healthy cooking ideas.